 This article is part of a blog hop over at the amazing Gifted Homeschoolers Forum.
 See other articles under the theme: “Why Is High-Achieving Synonymous with Being Gifted?”

-This is my first Blog Hop at GHF and I love how the eight of us all wrote about different aspects of this really important (and a bit complex) issue.
-Also, check out their website.
-It is full of important information for helping your gifted children – even if you aren’t a homeschooler.
+This was my first Blog Hop at GHF and I love how the eight of us all wrote about different aspects of this really important (and a bit complex) issue.

 My coaching services: https://helpmychildthrive.com/